Arcadyan ARV752DPW

 I will use brntool to explain the backup here.
 As an alternative you could use brndumper to save the original firmware (If you prefer a graphical interface, brndumper is probably better for you).

-A successful flash block read will output '.' while a botched one (a byte or more gets lost in the serial port) will output '!' and retry.
+• A successful flash block read will output the address and size of the block while a botched one (a byte or more gets lost in the serial port) will output '!' and retry.
 Even so, unless in a hurry, I'd recommend to at least dump twice and compare the dumps, just to be on the safe side.

 1. Enter the “Administrator Mode” of the DANUBE bootloader (OEM bootloader) of your device

-1. Connect to the serial console connectors (Serial)
+1. Connect to the serial header (Open up and connect cable)

 screen /dev/ttyUSB0 115200

-5. Enter the “Administration Mode” in the DANUBE bootloader.
-Type exclamation mark (!)
+4. Enter the “Administration Mode” in the DANUBE bootloader by typing an exclamation mark

 Press Space Bar 3 times to enter command mode ...123